lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 The encoder-decoder architecture remains for image-conditioned generation:
 - The encoder generates a contextualized, per-pixel-channel representation of the source image;
-- The decoder *auto-regressively* generates an output image, one channel per pixel at each time step.
+- The decoder *autoregressively* generates an output image, one channel per pixel at each time step.

 Let's label the representation of the current pixel to be generated as the query $$\mathbf{q}$$.
 Other positions whose representations will be used for computing $$\mathbf{q}$$ are key vector $$\mathbf{k}_1, \mathbf{k}_2, \dots$$ and they together form a memory matrix $$\mathbf{M}$$.
 The scope of $$\mathbf{M}$$ defines the context window for pixel query $$\mathbf{q}$$.